FACG4/CopyPaste/README.md

 ### Problem Statement:

-Wasting time on repetitive `html` and `css` code forweb developers every time they are building a new web app.
+Wasting time on repetitive `html` and `css` code for web developers every time they are building a new web app.

 ### User Stories:

+* As a web developer, I need an easy way to generate code for some components in my projects.
+* As a web developer, I want to navigate easily through the website.
+* As a web developer, I need an easy way to copy the resultant code and use it.

 ### Link for prototype: